 Knowing where your data comes from is key to trusting the data, and knowing who else uses it means you can analyse the impact of changes to data in your environment.
 The lineage feature in Tableau Catalogue helps you do both these things.

 Lineage requires the Data Management Add-on.
 Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Online and Tableau Server.
-When Tableau Catalogue is enabled in your environment, you have access to lineage for your data sources, metrics, flows, databases and tables.
-For more information about Tableau Catalogue, see ‘About Tableau Catalogue’ in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+When Tableau Catalogue is enabled in your environment, you have access to lineage information for your content.
+For more information about Tableau Catalogue, see "About Tableau Catalogue" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.

 How you navigate to the Lineage pane depends on what kind of asset you're working with.

-To see the lineage for Tableau content, such as data sources or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.
+To see the lineage for Tableau content such as workbooks, data sources, virtual connections or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.

 To see lineage for external assets, such as databases and tables, from External Assets, navigate to and select an asset from the list.
 When you select a table, for example, a page opens with information about that table, for example, the name, type, full name, description, columns and details about each column.
 To the right of the table information is the Lineage pane, which shows the lineage for that table.

 Lineage shows dependencies in relationship to the lineage anchor, which is the asset selected.
 A lineage anchor can be a database, table, workbook, published data source or a flow.
-(In the first example, the anchor is the Sample – Superstore data source and in the second example, it's the TestResult table).
+(In the first example, the anchor is the Batters data source and in the second example, it's the Batters table).
 All the assets below the anchor depend, either directly or indirectly, on the anchor and are called outputs or downstream assets.
 The assets above the anchor are the assets the anchor is either directly or indirectly dependent on and are called inputs or upstream assets.

 When you select a field in a data source or a column in a table, the lineage is filtered to show only downstream assets that depend on the field (or column) or upstream inputs to the field (or column) as in this 'Superstore' workbook example that shows the lineage filtered for the Commission (Variable) field: